-My research examines the wider educational and social applications of music ‘as a tool’ to facilitate the development of the attributes of self-esteem, empathic understanding and acceptance of difference between children with moderate and severe learning difficulties or disabilities, and their mainstream peers.
-It contributes to debates about the nature of ‘inclusion’ in mainstream schools, and how curriculum and pedagogy enhances or undermines it.
-It also explores the ways in which specific subjects are seen as vehicles for diverse educational and social goals, and may offer important insights and additional ideas concerning the curriculum and teaching of music.
-The great majority of adolescents enjoy listening to and often performing music outside school, but inside, it is often problematic for many of them.
-This research could offer constructive ideas for an additional approach to secondary school music which encompasses a social justice theme.
-I am really looking forward to the depth of study that PhD study allows - and requires - over the coming three years.
+Through two comparative case studies of mainstream and special school pupils working together on a performing arts project, I explore some wider educational and social applications of secondary school curricular music and performing arts.
+Here, these are used ‘as a tool’ to facilitate the development of social interaction in special school pupils with severe learning difficulties, and an understanding and awareness of learning difficulty in mainstream pupils.
+The research contributes to debates about the nature of ‘inclusion’ in mainstream schools and how curriculum and pedagogy may enhance or undermine it.
+It also explores the ways in which specific subjects may be seen as vehicles for diverse educational and social goals, and offers additional insights and ideas concerning the curriculum and teaching of music.
+Most adolescents enjoy listening to and often performing music outside school, yet all too often, many of them find school music curricula uninteresting and inauthentic.
+This research may offer constructive ideas for an additional approach to secondary school music encompassing a social justice theme.

 Professor Ann Lewis and Dr Kerstin Wittemeyer

 Dr Felicity Laurence, School of Arts and Cultures, University of Newcastle upon Tyne.

 - National Association of Music Educators (NAME)